facebookresearch/dora/README.md

 ### Changing the namings of the XPs.

-## Developing
+## Contributing

-Before submitting anychange, please run `make` to run unit tests and code linting.
+Before submitting any change, please run `make` to run unit tests and code linting.